The Category Definition File (CDF) is used to define the category structure and display names for category IDs that you send through tags.

 Uploading the CDF

 The CDF should be uploaded through the CDF import tool at Tools > Import (Import the Category Definition File).
-This tool allows direct uploads of CDFs through the user interface or creation of an sftp (port 998) server account with Digital Analytics (ftp.coremetrics.com - US Data Center) for scheduled upload of automatically generated CDFs.
+This tool allows direct uploads of CDFs through the user interface or creation of an SFTP (port 998) server account with Digital Analytics (ftp.digitalanalytics-us-1.goacoustic.com - US Data Center) for the scheduled upload of automatically generated CDFs.

-Files imported through the Import GUI or sent to ftp.coremetrics.com will be automatically imported and processed, and your categorization hierarchy in reporting is updated from that point forward.
+Files imported through the Import GUI or sent to ftp.digitalanalytics-eu-1.goacoustic.com or ftp.digitalanalytics-us-1.goacoustic.com will be automatically imported and processed, and your categorization hierarchy in reporting is updated from that point forward.
 Changes from an uploaded file should be reflected in the next processing of the daily reports.
 The frequency at which the CDF is uploaded can be determined based on your own needs.
-If your hierarchies might change on a daily or weekly basis, Digital Analytics recommends setting up an automated script that will generate the CDF and upload it daily.
+If your hierarchies might change on a daily or weekly basis, we recommend setting up an automated script that will generate the CDF and upload it daily.
 This ensures that Digital Analytics picks up any changes in the hierarchy on a daily basis.

 File Naming Convention